ejnij/Godot-DialogGraphPlugin/README.md

 ## Bugs / Issues

 1. Translation being entered doesn't automatically scale the nodes.
 It does update when you Load though.
-2 The code for the Manager node is pretty hack-y and not OOP-y.
+2 The code for the Manager node is pretty hack-y and not OO-y.
 Might change that later.
+3. Graph validity isn't reinforced, so some stuff you can get away with while exporting, that would crash the Manager node.